-I became a Stay at Home Mom after our second baby was born.
+I became a stay at home Mom after our second baby was born.
 We relocated to Belgium due to my husband’s job and I managed to raise two small children in a foreign country with two official languages (French and Flemish) besides the two languages spoken at home (English and Italian).

 What I remember from that time is the loneliness of being away from friends, family and anything familiar, but also the strength and willingness to make a good life for myself and my family.
 I began taking Flemish classes, as we lived in Flanders, to find my way around the grocery stores.
 I would sit down with junk mail, promotional flyers and a dictionary to translate and learn the names of common objects/foods.
 I had to find a preschool for our daughter and try to make some friends.

 When I first heard a native English-speaking mom while dropping off my daughter at preschool I felt like clinging on to her with a big sigh!
-I then realized how lost I was feeling after a couple of months of Flemish immersion and what a relief it was to hear a familiar language.
+I then realised how lost I was feeling after a couple of months of Flemish immersion and what a relief it was to hear a familiar language.
 Doing anything required energy and strength: learning to navigate the roads and how to get to the nearest shopping mall, finding the best supermarkets, where to find some Italian food, doctors, hospitals and parks.
 Everything we needed had to be discovered; words and phrases had to be learned.
 We eventually made good friends, and the kids had a very good childhood experience in Belgium.

 I eventually took more Flemish classes and then started studying French again after many years (I had taken this language in high school).
 I volunteered in my kids schools and studied to apply for jobs with the European Commission in Brussels.
 I passed all three concours and was selected for the Personnel Selection Process, but at that point we were in the middle of relocating to Italy so I stopped pursuing this goal.